-The Raymond School District will use technology to centralize and index information relevant for the community and any members of the public for the public to access as part of an information hub for outgoing and incoming communications and make it easy to access, readily understandable and appealing to the general public.
+The Raymond School District will use technology to centralize information relevant for the community and any members of the public and make it easy to access, readily understandable and appealing to the general public.

 - Identify the technology that can be used to index public information to make it 'searchable' by any interested party. - Outline the method or process that will make this a standard operating procedure. - Begin implementing the process using current resources. - Identify the type of individual or amount manpower necessary to support the process, and propose any identified funds during the fiscal year 2020 budget process.